 Additionally, portable UV-C air purification units can be installed in critical spaces and moved around, as needed.

-If you are interested in HEPA filters and/or UV Disinfection Systems for your facility or clinic, R.P.
+If you are interested in hospital air purification systems, HEPA filters, and/or UV Disinfection Systems for your facility or clinic, R.P.
 Fedder can help you.
-We offer a variety of HVAC and filtration solutions geared towards keeping your space free of dangerous pathogens.
-Please fill out the form below and one of our filtration specialists will reach out to help you select the right solution for your needs.
+We offer a variety of HVAC and medical filter solutions (including custom designed medical oem filters) geared towards keeping your space free of dangerous pathogens.
+Please provide us with information about your use case and one of our team members will be in touch with you soon.